shmsoft/FreeEed/README.md

 * Culling
 * Document review
 * "Imaging" - that is, conversion of documents to PDF
-*

 ## Documentation

 Extensive documentation on the [wiki here](https://github.com/markkerzner/FreeEed/wiki)

 ## How it works

-FreeEed is built with Hadoop, Tika, Lucene, Solr and embodies best practices in Big Data systems. .
+FreeEed is built with Tika, Lucene, Solr and embodies best practices in Big Data systems. .

 [FreeEedUI](https://github.com/markkerzner/FreeEedUI) is a companion project that allows to do legal review of FreeEed-processed data.
-There are a few other nascent FreeEed* projects in the making, search them on GitHub.

 ## To build the project